pedroalvesbatista/singularity-admindocs/configfiles.rst

 .. note::

-    The ECL checks will use the new signature format introduced in Singularity 3.6.0.
-Containers signed with older versions of Singularity Singularity will not pass ECL checks.
+    The ECL checks will use the new signature format introduced in Apptainer 3.6.0.
+Containers signed with older versions of Apptainer Apptainer will not pass ECL checks.

     To temporarily permit the use of legacy insecure signatures, set ``legacyinsecure = true`` in ``ecl.toml``.